SR2000/Getting-and-Cleaning-Data/README.md

 * The columns of the 2 tables were concatenated to create the subject-activity table (columns= subject, activity) for the test set

 ###Creating the measurement table in the training set
-* The training set was read in from ""ds3/UCI HAR Dataset/train/X_train.txt"" and the rows bound to the training table
+* The training set was read in from "ds3/UCI HAR Dataset/train/X_train.txt" and the rows bound to the "training" table
 * The column names for the training table were extracted from the measurement column name table

 ###Creating subject-activity table in the training set